My Sister, the Pig Lady: Plot

 In a small seaside village, where all the young men have left for the city, three young women, Jae-hwa, Yoo-ja, and Mi-ja hope to catch the eye of Joon-seob, the only eligible bachelor left in town.
 Jae-hwa has plans to make her family prosperous by raising pigs, but the endeavor is more difficult than she imagined: the pigs keep wandering away.
 They roam the town and every now and then get stuck in a rut.
 A rumor spreads that Jae-hwa's mother is having an affair.
 Not that it matters to her father, who is generally drunk, or to her younger brother, who keeps getting into fights.
-Joon-seob, who has stood by Jae-hwa despite her family's stream of misfortunes finally take his relationship with Jae-hwa to another level, and they begin dating.
-But Yoo-ja and Mi-ja aren't about to give up.
+Joon-seob, who has stood by Jae-hwa despite her family's stream of misfortunes finally take his relationship with Jae-hwa to the next level, and they begin dating.
+But Yoo-ja and Mi-ja are not about to give up.
 They begin to scheme...